weklund/100-days-of-code/log.md

  * Come up with the whole design for the solution before writing any code

 **Today's Accomplishments:**
+ * Biggest goal met was designing the entire logic for the naive solution without writing a single line of code
  * Completed fruit basket problem
  * Was able to recall the entire solution from memory from longest substring of k distinct characters